Create & Manage Checklists

 1. Sign in to your site

-5. Select the Inspection Type to link the checklist to:Choose the Fire inspection type.
+5. Select the Inspection Type to link the checklist to:A dropdown menu for selecting fire inspection types and related checklists.

 Note: